British PM Boris Johnson survives no-confidence vote

 Johnson won the backing of 211 out of 359 Conservative lawmakers, more than the simple majority needed to remain in power, but still a significant rebellion of 148 MPs.
 With no clear front-runner to succeed him, most political observers had predicted he would defeat the challenge.

-British Prime Minister Boris Johnson faced a no-confidence vote from his own Conservative Party on Monday that could oust him from power, as discontent with his rule finally threatens to topple a politician who has often seemed invincible despite many scandals.
+Johnson's winning margin is less than that secured by his predecessor Theresa May in a similar vote in December 2018.
+She was forced to resign six months later.

-The charismatic leader renowned for his ability to connect with voters has recently struggled to turn the page on revelations that he and his staff repeatedly held boozy parties that flouted the COVID-19 restrictions they imposed on others.
+Johnson, a charismatic leader renowned for his ability to connect with voters, has struggled to turn the page on revelations that he and his staff repeatedly held boozy parties that flouted the COVID-19 restrictions they imposed on others.

-Still, with no clear front-runner to succeed Johnson, most political observers think he will defeat the challenge and remain prime minister.
-But the fact that enough lawmakers are demanding a vote represents a watershed moment for him - and a narrow victory would leave him a hobbled leader whose days are likely numbered.
-It is also a sign of deep Conservative divisions, less than three years after Johnson led the party to its biggest election victory in decades.

-Since then, Johnson has led Britain out of the European Union and through a pandemic, both of which have shaken the U.K. socially and economically.
+Since taking the helm in 2019, Johnson has led Britain out of the European Union and through a pandemic, both of which have shaken the U.K. socially and economically.
 The vote comes as Johnson's government is under intense pressure to ease the pain of skyrocketing energy and food bills

 Johnson's Downing Street office said the prime minister welcomed the vote as "a chance to end months of speculation and allow the government to draw a line and move on."

-Johnson addressed dozens of Conservative lawmakers in a House of Commons room on Monday as he tried to shore up support, vowing: “I will lead you to victory again.”
+Johnson addressed dozens of Conservative lawmakers in a House of Commons room before the vote as he tried to shore up support, vowing: "I will lead you to victory again."

+"Tonight we have a chance to end the media-driven focus on the leadership of the Conservative Party ΓÇª We have the chance to stop talking about ourselves and start talking exclusively," he said.

-Johnson's allies insist he will stay in office if he wins by even a single vote.
+Johnson's allies insisted he would stay in office if he wins by even a single vote.
 But previous prime ministers who survived no-confidence votes emerged severely weakened.
-Theresa May, for instance, won one in 2018 but never regained her authority and resigned within months, sparking a leadership contest that was won by Johnson.

-His selection in July 2019 capped a rollercoaster journey to the top.
+Johnson became prime minister in July 2019m capping a rollercoaster journey to the top.
 He had held major offices, including London mayor and U.K. foreign secretary, but also spent periods on the political sidelines after self-inflicted gaffes.
 He kept bouncing back, showing an uncommon ability to shrug off scandal and connect with voters that, for many Conservatives, overshadowed doubts about his ethics or judgment.

 But concerns came to a head after an investigator's report late last month that slammed a culture of rule-breaking inside the prime minister's office in a scandal known as "partygate."